zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 ## Scenario

-You are running a Baby Hospital and you want to have a system that manage all baby's information.
+You are running a Baby Hospital and need a system to manage all the babies's information.

-Currently, you are the only one employee and boss.
+Currently, you are the only employee and boss.

-So you need do anything all by yourself!
+So you need to do anything everything by yourself!

 It means that you are fully responsible for everything that happens in this baby hospital.